 Helen Humes had been actively recording on the West Coast.
 Her big hit was for the Philo label, “E-Baba-Leba.”
 Her recording activity for Albert Marx’s Discovery label included a 1950 sessions with Dexter Gordon’s orchestra and Roy Milton’s band.
 She also cut some sessions for the Bihari brother’s Modern label with a Maxwell Davis group.

 Landis’ ads for Nat “King” Cole’s opening at Tiffany on December 27th did not specify the Nat “King” Cole Trio or Nat “King” Cole and His Trio, just NAT KING COLE.
 A regular series of ads covering Cole’s three week engagement featured his photo along with catchy text: REWARD – You’ll Get It Listening To NAT KING COLE, LOST? – Not If You Hear NAT KING COLE, CAPTURED – America’s No. 1 Entertainer NAT KING COLE, FOUND – Best Act in Town NAT KING COLE and LOOSE – Just 3 More Days NAT KING COLE.
-Cole’s engagement ended on January 17, 1952.
-The Oscar Peterson Trio opened at Tiffany the following day, January 18, 1952.
+Cole’s engagement ended on January 13, 1952.
+The Oscar Peterson Trio opened at Tiffany on January 18, 1952.

 June 21 – July 7